-If you’re located in Kansas City like us, you can understand just how unpredictable the weather can be.
-But it’s not just the Midwest that experiences snowy conditions.
+If you’re located in the Midwest like us, you can understand just how unpredictable the weather can be.
+But it’s not the only area that experiences snowy conditions.
 According to the Federal Highway Administration, over 70% of the nation’s roads are located in snowy regions, meaning nearly everyone needs to know how to safely drive in winter conditions.

 Before the season starts